pdidev/pdi2sensei/README.md

 - Furthermore [ Sensei ](https://github.com/SENSEI-insitu/SENSEI)  is needed.
 You will need to build Sensei, which has ADIOS2 and ParaView Catalyst enabled.
 Therefore setting `ENABLE_CATALYST`, `ENABLE_CATALYST_PYTHON` and `ENABLE_ADIOS2`.
 Sensei offers ADIOS2 support starting with version 3.2.0.
 - As the last dependency you will need to download [ pdi2sensei ](https://github.com/pdidev/pdi2sensei) and add it to your `PYTHONPATH`

-# Goals

-The goal of pdi2sensei is to enable simulations easier use of in situ methods.
-This goal is approached by using PDI as the interface that is included in the simulation code.
-Afterward, this interface can be used to specify different I/O operations and enable in situ using pdi2sensei.
-These changes can be made in a separate file, that can be changed after building the simulation.

-Using pdi2sensei removes the direct dependencies of the simulation code to the in situ libraries, reducing the difficulties for the simulation development.
-Furthermore, pdi2sensei employs an in transit model, therefore transporting the data to a different node, before doing the actual visualization on those extra nodes.
-To have a flexible solution with good transport mechanisms we use different libraries like Sensei and Adios2.
-This may sound like a counterintuitive solution to make it easier, but in pdi2sensei we set the data transport and in situ visualization with Catalyst from ParaView as the default, so there is no need to make changes there, so this complexity does not touch the end-user.

 ## Example